-AboutModernism/modernity, a scholarly journal devoted to the interdisciplinary study of modernism, is the official publication of the Modernist Studies Association.
-The Journals Division of the Johns Hopkins University Press publishes the journal.
-Members of the MSA automatically receive four free issues of Modernism/modernity (published in January, April, September, and November) and have free access to the journal online through Project MUSE .
+Modernism/modernity, a scholarly journal devoted to the interdisciplinary study of modernism, is the official publication of the Modernist Studies Association.
+M/m is published by the Journals Division of the Johns Hopkins University Press.
+Members of the MSA automatically receive four free issues of the journal (published in January, April, September, and November) and have free access online through Project MUSE .

-- Lawrence Rainey, University of York
+• York Office: Lawrence Rainey, University of York (founding editor)

-For all other correspondence contact email@example.com or mail by post to:
+For all other correspondence contact email@example.com or:

 c/o Prof. Debra Rae Cohen